jvcleave/ofxImGui/README.md

  - `IMGUI_IMPL_OPENGL_ES3` --> Use GLES3.
  - `[none of the previous ones]` --> Use OpenGL.

+To have an insight on how your ofxImGui interfaces ImGui, you can call `gui.drawOfxImGuiDebugWindow();` together with `OFXIMGUI_DEBUG`.
+It will provide you an explanation of your configuration and it also provides some suggestions for gradually improving your configuration (to get the most out of OF+ImGui).

 ### Setup
 Calling `mygui.setup()`, you can pass a few arguments to setup ofxImGui to your needs.
 ofxImGui implements DearImGui in such a way that each oF window gets its own imgui context, seamlessly shared between any oF window context.
 You can also load multiple instances of it in the same ofApp (to use the addon within multiple addons).
 This feature (shared mode) is automatically enabled when a second `ofxImGui::Gui` instance is created within the same application's platform window context.
 See example-sharedContext for more info.